 This monument was not identified by CFHS but after some self set tree removal in April 2019 we were able to see some of the inscription and after searching the parish burial record found it marked the burial of John Ricardo Redden.

 This tall cross ,in the parish area of St Andrew the Less, stands to the east of the central path, north of the centre circle.
 In the centre of the cross there is a carved sheep that represents the Lamb of God.
 At the base is a shield with the simple, but badly worn, inscription.
 The shield may have been chosen because his father was a heraldic painter.

 Requiescat in [Pacecm]

-In 1881 Maria was in Clapham with her widower son in law, Leonardo, and is described as a printer/stationer.
+In 1881 Maria was in Clapham with her widower son in law, Leonardo and was described as a printer/stationer.
 She died in 1896 and was buried with her daughter.

 British Newspaper Archive CIP 10 March 1860, 10 April 1847

 Secretary of Friends of West Norwood cemetery who kindly went and found the grave site and sent a picture.

 by Mary Naylor